brevzin/cpp_proposals/2758_compile_time_messages/compile-time-messages.md

 If `g<T>(-1)` is called, then it'll hit the `constexpr_error_str` call.
 But it might not be called.
 I think saying that if it's called, then the program is ill-formed, is probably fine.
 If necessary, we can further tighten the rules for substitution and actually specify one way or another (actually specify that `g` is _not_ invoked because by the time we lexically get there we know that this whole type is ill-formed, or specify that `g` _is_ invoked because we atomically substitute one type at a time), but it's probably not worth the effort.

+Additionally, we could take a leaf out of the book of speculative evaluation.
+I think of the tentative evaluation of `g<T>(-1)` is this second example _quite_ differently from the tentative _constant_ evaluation of `f(-1)` in the first example. `f` is _always_ evaluated, it's just that we have this language hack that it ends up potentially being evaluated two different ways. `g` isn't _necessarily_ evaluated.
+So there is room to treat these different.
+If `g` is tentatively evaluated, then we buffer up our prints and errors - such that if it eventually _is_ evaluated (that overload is selected), we then emit all the prints and errors.
+Otherwise, there is no output.
+That is, we specify _no_ output if the function isn't selected.
+Because the evaluation model is different here - that `f` is always constant-evaluated initially - I don't think of these as inconsistent decisions.

 ## Error-Handling in General

 Basically, in all contexts, you probably wouldn't want to _just_ `std::constexpr_error`.
 Well, in a `consteval` function, that's all you'd have to do.
 But in a `constexpr` function that might be evaluated at runtime, you probably still want to fail.